Quantum-Many-Body/QuantumLattices.jl/docs/src/unitcell description framework/SpatialInfoOfAUnitcell.md

 ### Point

 With the translation symmetry, all points of a lattice are equivalent to those within the origin unitcell.
 However, it becomes complicated when the bonds are requested.
 The bonds inter different unitcells cannot be compressed into a single unitcell.
 Therefore, even in the unitcell construction framework, it turns out to be unavoidable to specify a point outside the origin unitcell, which requires extra information beyond a single coordinate if we want to remember which point it is equivalent to within the origin unitcell at the same time.
 In fact, it is customary in literature to express the coordinate $\mathbf{R}$ of a point in a lattice as $\mathbf{R}=\mathbf{R}_i+\mathbf{r}$, where $\mathbf{R}_i$ is the integral coordinate of the unitcell the point belongs to and $\mathbf{r}$ is the relative displacement of the point in the unitcell.
 Apparently, any two of these three coordinates are complete to get the full information.
 In this package, we choose $\mathbf{R}$ and $\mathbf{R}_i$ as the complete set for a individual lattice point.
-Besides, we also associate a `:site` index with a point for the fast lookup for its equivalence within the origin unitcell although it is redundant in theory.
+Besides, we also associate a `site` index with a point for the fast lookup for its equivalence within the origin unitcell although it is redundant in theory.
 Thus, the [`Point`](@ref) defined in this package has three attributes as follows:
 * `site::Int`: the site index of a point that specifies the equivalent point within the origin unitcell
 * `rcoordinate::`[`StaticArrays.SVector`](https://github.com/JuliaArrays/StaticArrays.jl): the **r**eal **coordinate** of the point ($\mathbf{R}$)
 * `icoordinate::`[`StaticArrays.SVector`](https://github.com/JuliaArrays/StaticArrays.jl): the **i**ntegral **coordinate** of the unitcell the point belongs to ($\mathbf{R}_i$)

-At the construction of a [`Point`](@ref), `:rcoordinate` and `:icoordinate` can accept tuples or usual vectors as inputs, such as
+At the construction of a [`Point`](@ref), `rcoordinate` and `icoordinate` can accept tuples or usual vectors as inputs, such as
 ```jldoctest unitcell
 julia> Point(1, [0.0], [0.0])
 Point(1, [0.0], [0.0])